SCIInstitute/SCIRun/docs/dev_doc/SCIRun5ModuleGeneration.md

 ```
 This will build the site as well as make it available on a local server on the server address provided on the command line.
 If everything was done correctly, the documentation for your new module should be available under Modules and the category provided in *ModuleName.md*. (`/SCIRun/modules.html/#ModuleName`)

 Once you have confirmed everything is correct.
-Be sure to push your changes to GitHub and make a pull request using the same instructions from [Section 6.1.10](#6110-github-pull-request) .
+Be sure to push your changes to GitHub and make a pull request using the same instructions from [GitHub Pull Requests](#github-pull-request) .